Ramdev: COVID-19

 Ramdev sparked several controversies related to diagnosing and curing COVID-19 at the beginning of the pandemic.
 He claimed that holding one's breath could help one diagnose the virus, and further claimed that mustard oil could treat the virus, both of which lacked scientific basis.
 In May 2021, he questioned the need for oxygen amongst COVID-19 patients, but later withdrew his remarks after facing criticism from doctors.
 But the back-handed apology did not last long as he again took a swipe at allopathy in an open letter, asking "If allopathy is so efficient, why do allopathic doctors fall ill and does allopathy have any medicine to ensure transition of a violent man into a decent one".
-Dr Jaswant of the Resident Doctors Association at AIIMS told that the “language of (Ramdev's) letter is not an apology”.
+Dr Jaswant of the Resident Doctors Association at AIIMS told that the "language of (Ramdev's) letter is not an apology".
 Indian Medical Association's (IMA) national vice-president, Dr. Navjot Singh Dahiya, filed a police complaint against Ramdev for allegedly creating the wrong perception about treatments and for allegedly using defamatory and insulting language towards doctors.

 In June 2020, Patanjali Ayurved announced a drug named Coronil for COVID-19 treatment, marketing it as a cure for COVID-19 patients.
 The day after the launch, a criminal complaint was filed against Ramdev and his partner, Balkrishna, in Muzaffarpur court by a social worker for misleading and putting the lives of a large number of people at risk.
 The Indian government allowed Patanjali Ayurved to market Coronil as an immunity booster but not a cure, banning it from selling as a COVID-19 cure.
 The Government of Maharashtra banned the sale of Coronil in the state, citing that the World Health Organisation had not certified the medicine.
 Lawsuits were filed in Bihar and Rajasthan against Ramdev, Balkrishna, and others, accusing them of cheating and selling fake medicines.
 The Madras High Court fined the company ₹10 lakh for "exploiting fear and panic among the general public by projecting a cure for the coronavirus."
 Patanjali withdrew the claim of Coronil being a cure for COVID-19.
 The UK drug regulator threatened action if the unauthorized products were sold in the UK market.

 On 18 August 2022, Delhi High Court told Baba Ramdev not to mislead people against modern medicine after questioning the efficacy of COVID-19 vaccines and to avoid making any claims other than what is deemed official about Patanjali's Coronil.

+In June 2025, The Nainital High Court has quashed the criminal case against Patanjali Ayurveda Limited and its founders Baba Ramdev and Acharya Balkrishna for publishing misleading advertisements.